If your family dentist has referred you to a periodontist for specialized treatment, now may be the time to invest in your oral health.

 The cost of antibiotics without dental insurance may be irrelevant when prescribed by your periodontists because your healthcare plan might participate.

-Antibiotics are dental procedures often covered by medical insurance, meaning your out-of-pocket costs could be negligible if you submit a claim to your carrier.
+Medical insurance often covers antibiotics, meaning your out-of-pocket costs could be negligible if you submit a claim to your carrier.
 If not treated aggressively, oral infections can quickly spread throughout the body.

 GUMX